p-dimi/Hand-Gesture-Recognition/README.md

 You will need to modify this code for your own needs if you actually want to use it.

+Note: Only when changing from open to closed, is it registered as activated.
+Continuing to hold a closed palm will not register as activated.
+You can change that in the code if you'd like.
+I personally wanted only the moment of gesture change to register.

 ### How it works:
 Run hand_detect.py